 Seasonal affective therapy responds well to treatment.
 The most commonly used treatments for SAD are:

-- Psychotherapy: Talk therapy can be an invaluable option for those with SAD.
-A psychotherapist can help you identify patterns in negative thinking and behavior that impact depression, learn positive ways of coping with symptoms and institute relaxation techniques that can help you restore energy.
+Psychotherapy: Talk therapy can be an invaluable option for those with SAD.
+A psychotherapist can help you identify patterns in negative thinking and behavior that impact depression, learn positive coping methods, and institute relaxation techniques that can help you restore energy.

 Asking for help is a sign of strength and movement towards a better version of yourself.
 Consider how you can start managing seasonal affective disorder today and live a healthier life in every season.

 - Lieber MD, Arnold.
 Seasonal Affective Disorder.
 PSYCOM.
 2019.

 - Schimelpfening, Nancy.
 What to Know About Wellbutrin (Bupropion).
 Verywell Mind.
 2019.

 - Schimelpfening, Nancy.
 An Overview of Seasonal Affective Disorder.
 Verywell Mind.
 2019.